MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Sound Recorder Gizmo
 #### Overview
-Sound Recorders allow you to record audio for playback, but that's not the only type of audio gizmo in Horzion.
+Sound Recorders allow you to record audio for playback, but that's not the only type of audio gizmo in Horizon.
 We have 3 different types:
 - `Sound Recorder` found in the Gizmo menu.
 Lets creators record up to 20 minutes of their own audio.
 - `Pre-made sound` found in the Sounds menu.
 Collection of Horizon provided sound effects, background audio, and music.